Resource Library

 Long Range Transportation Plans

 The development of LRTPs involves high-level coordination with the Federal Highway Administration (FHWA), state departments of transportation, and Federal land management agencies, as well as input from state visitation and tourism organizations, to better understand regional and national demographic shifts and projected visitation trends.
 The Regional LRTPs are updated every five years.
 All Regions have a LRTP, only those that are 508 compliant are available on the website.
-Contact us for a current copy, if the LRTP is not included below.
+The National Long Range Transportation Plan has been replaced by the National Transportation Strategy.

 Download the National Long Range Transportation Plan